 Korean women in their 30’s~50’s are so into REJURAN HEALER that we have to discuss it here today.

 What is ‘REJURAN HEALER’ and how does it work?

 - It is a Polyneucleotide filler, or loosely put, a DNA filler.
 Polynucleotides are known to assist with wound healing.

 - REJURAN HEALER delivers DNA extracts ( polyneucleotides) into your skin.
-This repairs damaged dermal cells and keeps your skin healthy.
-In 7 days from the initial injection, you can feel your skin smoother.
+This repairs damaged dermal cells and keep your skin healthy.
+You can see the Rejuran treatment review in Singapore Aesthetic clinic in 7 days from the initial injection, you can feel your skin smoother.
 You can notice enhanced firmness after 4 weeks.